Alrysc/onb_docs/docs/index.md

 1. A summary of Lua features in the [Lua Primer tab](./lua/index.md)
 2. Small usage tips for Entity class objects and summaries of their notable functions
 3. Overviews of some of the C++ enums that have Lua bindings
+4. A changelog and suggestions for improving and fixing mods with respect to new features in v2.1.

 I still plan to add at least:

 1. Pages on the rest of the engine C++ objects that have Lua bindings, similar to the Entity pages
-2. Pages on the rest of the values of engine enums
+1. Pages on the rest of the values of engine enums
-3. Overviews of the mod package types
+2. Overviews of the mod package types
-4. Sections that cover setting up a new mod of each type
+3. Sections that cover setting up a new mod of each type
-5. Sections dedicated to other tools that can help certain parts of modding and how to use them
+4. Sections dedicated to other tools that can help certain parts of modding and how to use them
-6. Sections covering common desired behavior, like making attacks that move
+1. Sections covering common desired behavior, like making attacks that move
-7. Sections that warn of logical pitfalls that could cause code to act in unexpected, less noticed ways
+2. Sections that warn of logical pitfalls that could cause code to act in unexpected, less noticed ways
-8. Sections on specific engine details, like the order of logic in a frame
+1. Sections on specific engine details, like the order of logic in a frame
-9. Sections on details and behavior from the official games, to help make mods feel more authentic (things like the typical number of chip codes, or how much each charge level tends to speed up charging)
+2. Sections on details and behavior from the official games, to help make mods feel more authentic (things like the typical number of chip codes, or how much each charge level tends to speed up charging)